 Alternatively, you can stay near the entrances to Zion in Springdale, Orderville, and Cedar City (near the Kolob Canyons entrance).

-- Hotels in St. George: Best Western Plus Abbey Inn (3-star accommodation with outdoor heated pool and hot tub), Desert Garden Inn, A Trademark Collection Hotel (mid-range in St. George), The Advenire, Autograph Collection (4-star luxury in St. George)
+- Hotels in St. George: Best Western Plus Abbey Inn (3-star accommodation with outdoor heated pool and hot tub), The Advenire, Autograph Collection (4-star luxury in St. George)

 Camping During Winter in Zion National Park